codatio/codat-docs/docs/auth-flow/overview.md

 ## What is Link?

-Link is our pre-built and white-labelled authorization journey, designed using our extensive build experience and authorization best practices to maximize conversion.
+Link is our pre-built white-label authorization journey, designed using our extensive build experience and authorization best practices to maximize conversion.

 Embed this best-in-class auth flow into your user journey with our [Link SDK component](/auth-flow/authorize-embedded-link) and enjoy an average **auth flow completion rate of 89%**.